light-chen-light/FQsolverData/README_EN.md

 ## How to use/what's in the file:
 * Download the needed data file to your MATLAB/Octave folder
 * Load the file with MATLAB command "load"
+* * MissionName is a m×1 cell matrix, consisting of the names of the mission requirements
+* * Mission is a m×1 double matrix, consisting of the quantities of the mission requirements.
+* * FQName is a n×1 cell matrix, consisting of the names of the free quests.
-* * MissionDes is a m×2 cell matrix.
-The first column lists the name of the requirements, and the second column lists the quantities.
+* * AP is a n×1 cell matrix, consisting of the AP costs of the free quests.
-* Generate variable "Mission" with this code, adjust the contents if needed
-* * Mission = cell2mat(MissionDes(:,2));
+* * Contr is a m×n double matrix, consisting of the contribution of each free quest toward each mission.
 * Create a variable "Reach" that reflect your progress.
 You might want to start with either of the following and then adjust later:
 * * Reach=zeros(size(Mission));
 * * Reach=Mission;